 Financial Reasons For Legal Separation

 Financial reasons are a big reason why people choose to remain married but legally separate.
 In some instances, filing taxes together save a couple money.
-There are legal requirements to continue to file jointly in cases of legal separation, so it’s best to consult an expert before trying.
+There are legal requirements to continue to file jointly in cases of legal separation, so it’s best to consult a tax expert before trying.

 After ten years of marriage, a spouse is entitled to a greater share of Social Security benefits.
 For couples on the cusp of a decade, this provides motivation to put off a divorce.

 For families with children, separation often proves easier and less traumatic.
 Depending on age, it may be easier to explain that mommy or daddy lives somewhere else rather than explaining divorce.

 Most employer-supported insurance plans don’t cover exes.
 Over the years, divorce has left many without adequate coverage.
 As with taxes, many companies view legal separation in the same light as divorce, so it’s important to closely examine policies.